masc-ucsc/livehd/docs/Basic_APIs.md

 }
 ```

+#### Forward Propagation

 * $Y = \prod_{i=0}^{\infty} VAL_{i}$
 * $Y.max = \prod_{i=0}^{\infty} \text{maxabs}(\text{VAL}_{i}.max, \text{VAL}_{i}.min)$
 * $Y.min = \begin{cases} -Y.max & Y.sign \ne 0 \\                                                                                                                                  \prod_{i=0}^{\infty} \text{minabs}(\text{VAL}_{i}.max, \text{VAL}_{i}.min) & \text{otherwise} \end{cases}$
 * $Y.sign = !\forall_{i=0}^{\infty} (VAL_{i}.min<0 and \text{VAL}_{i}.max<0) and !\forall_{i=0}^{\infty} (VAL_{i}.min>=0 and \text{VAL}_{i}.max>=0)$

+#### Backward Propagation

-* Conservative back propagation is possible $VAL.bits = Y.bits$ when the VAL.sign is known.
+* Conservative $VAL.bits = Y.bits$ is possible.
+* $VAL.sign$ can be set unsigned only when $Y.sign$ is known to be unsigned

+### Verilog Considerations

-Verilog NOTE: Unlike the Sum_Op, the Verilog 2 LiveHD translation does not need
+Unlike the Sum_Op, the Verilog 2 LiveHD translation does not need to extend the
-to extend the inputs to have matching sizes.
-Multiplying/dividing signed and
+inputs to have matching sizes.
+Multiplying/dividing signed and unsigned
-unsigned numbers has the same result.
-The bit representation is the same if the
+numbers has the same result.
+The bit representation is the same if the result
-result was signed or unsigned.
+was signed or unsigned.

-LGraph Mult result (Y) number of bits can be more efficient than in Verilog.
+LiveHD mult node result (Y) number of bits can be more efficient than in
+Verilog.
 E.g: if the max value of VAL is 3 (2 bits) and 5 (3bits).
-If the result is
+If the
-unsigned, the maximum result is 15 (4 bits).
-In Verilog, the result will always
+result is unsigned, the maximum result is 15 (4 bits).
+In Verilog, the result
-be 5 bits.
+will always be 5 bits.
 If the Verilog result was to an unsigned variable.
-Either all the inputs
-were unsigned, or there should be a Join_Op with 1bit zero to force the MSB as
+Either all the inputs were unsigned, or there should be a Join_Op with 1bit
-positive.
-This extra bit will be simplified but it will notify LGraph that the
+zero to force the MSB as positive.
+This extra bit will be simplified but it
-output is to be treated as unsigned.
+will notify LGraph that the output is to be treated as unsigned.

 ### Div_Op